Famous-Fox/dow-de-custom-maps/README.md

 Custom maps for various game modes (Team, Free-for-All, etc.) will be published here.
 There aren't many maps yet, but more will be added later.

+Maps may be updated over time, so keep an eye on the versions in this repository.

 # :page_facing_up: Maps Name List
 ### 1 vs 1